prasadnikhil/Banking_analytics_dashboard/README.md

 # Banking_analytics_dashboard
-# Banking Analytics Suite: Churn, Segmentation, Fraud & Credit Risk
+# Bank Analytics Suite: Churn, Segmentation, Fraud & Credit Risk

 A Python + SQL + Power BI project analyzing customer churn, segmentation, transaction fraud, and loan default risk across 294,853 real banking records — built to identify *where* risk and value concentrate, and *what a bank should act on first*.